Skip to main content

 2) Measurements that tie to decisions

 Measurements are only useful if they’re clearly linked to what they support.
-The pack should make that connection obvious.
+The report should make that connection obvious.

 • Measurements relevant to the booked scope